 Go Treads Traction Device (Made in USA)

 First off, no, GoTreads is not the best traction mat on the market for the 4X4 adventurers.
 There are traction aids like HD Sand Ladders (aluminum), Crux Offroad (aluminum again), TRED Pro (heavy-duty rubber), and MaxTrax MKII (reinforced nylon) that I consider superior products compared to what I'm personally using.
 But there is a catch: those quality products are 1) super expensive 2) heavy 3) cumbersome 4) hard to store inside or outside a Jeep.
-Since I've always refused to add a roof rack to my Wrangler JK 2-Door because I strongly believe in the benefits of being a lightweight on the trail (read my article Why Reducing the Weight of your Jeep), there is only one product that works for me: a pair of foldable GoTreads.
+Since I've always refused to add a roof rack to my Wrangler JK 2-Door because I strongly believe in the benefits of being a lightweight on the trail (read Why Reducing the Weight of your Jeep), there is only one product that works for me: a pair of foldable GoTreads.

 Dimensions (inches) : 46'' x 9'' x 1'' / When Folded 12'' x 9'' x 4''